sistelexis/CarND-PID-Control-Project/README.md

 -1 -1 -1 -> Goes Extreme left then fully right and gets off the road (Negative values look better than positives)

--1 0 0 -> Starts ok then increases occilation until it gets off th road
+-1 0 0 -> Starts ok then increases oscillation until it gets off the road

 0 -1 0 -> Same as [-1 -1 -1]